 An absolute ‘must see’ when in Banjarmasin is the Lok Baintan floating market on the Martapura River.
 Held daily for over 500 years, this vibrant, colourful market is widely regarded as the most authentic of its kind in SE Asia and few who have seen it would argue.

 At sunrise all year round, the mostly female traders gather in their canoes (junking) to barter and trade an astonishing variety of home grown produce such as bananas, guavas, oranges, rambutan, water spinach and other vegetables.
-There’s fish, coconuts, palm leaves, baskets and woven mats; an almost endless list that changes with the season.
+There’s fish, coconuts, palm leaves, baskets and woven mats; an almost endless list that changes with the seasons.

 Muara Kuin Floating Market